rcl-cloud-apps/cloud101/8-tls-ssl.md

 nav_order: 9
 ---

-# TLS/SSL
+# Lesson 8 TLS/SSL

-TLS/SSL allows your website to make secure transaction of data between the browser and server.
-In recent time TLS/SSL has become a mandatory requirement for a website.
+TLS/SSL allows your website data to be transported securely.
+In recent times, TLS/SSL has become a mandatory requirement for a website.

-You will access your website using 'https' and a secure icon is shown in the browser
+You will access your website using 'https' and a secure icon is shown in the browser.

 ![ssl](images/ssl-browser.PNG)